Services and Fees

 *HELP FOR ANIMAL HOSPICE CAREGIVERS FUND*

-Thanks to the nature of our nonprofit and donations from our community, our "Help for Animal Hospice Caregivers Fund" can contribute to the fees to cover emotional, spiritual, and decision-making support for family caregivers.
-When recommended by a veterinarian, the Fund can also cover certain services that contribute to comfort by our Professional Network Members.
-We're happy to talk to you about these services in our 30-40 minute initial phone consultation.
+Thanks to the nature of our nonprofit and donations from our community, our "Help for Animal Hospice Caregivers Fund" can contribute to the fees to cover our Coaching sessions.
+We'd be happy to discuss this fund and how it can help you in our 30-40-minute initial phone consultation.

-We look forward to hearing from you and being "a Help" to you, your family, and your animal companion.
+We look forward to hearing from you and helping you, your family, and your animal companion.

 Care for the Caregiver (you!)